Main content | back to top

-Pearl GTL is a world-scale project located in Ras Laffan Industrial City, 80 km north of Doha, Qatar.
+Located in Ras Laffan Industrial City, 80 km north of Doha, Pearl GTL represents the crown jewel in the Shell-Qatar Petroleum partnership and one of the most complex and challenging energy projects ever commissioned.
 With full ramp-up achieved towards the end of 2012, Pearl GTL is the world’s largest source of gas-to-liquids (GTL) products, capable of producing 140,000 barrels of GTL products each day.
-The plant also produces 120,000 barrels of oil per day of natural gas liquids and ethane.
+The plant also produces 120,000 barrels per day of natural gas liquids and ethane.

 |Location:||Qatar, Ras Laffan Industrial City|

 |Category:||Integrated gas and gas-to-liquids project|

 |Ownership:||Development and Production Sharing Agreement (DPSA) with the State of Qatar; 100% Shell funding

 - 140 kbo/d of gas-to-liquids products (2 trains)